Right to Light Issues You May Need To Assist

 Your assistance will be invaluable – you will need to advise them on title matters, or matters relating to Light Obstruction Notices, and, in the event of there being issues that can be resolved by negotiation, then you will be required to draw up, or check, a Deed of Release.

 Of course, before much of the above is required, it will first be necessary to establish if there is indeed an injury to light that might be classed as injurious.
-Often we find that whilst people will sometimes suffer ‘some’ loss of light, that it can sometimes not be significant enough to demonstrate a legal injury worthy of pursuing through the Courts.
+Often we find that whilst people will sometimes suffer ‘some’ loss of light, it can sometimes not be significant enough to demonstrate a legal injury worthy of pursuing through the courts.